MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 An operation should define a controlled adjoint variant if and only if it defines both a controlled variant and an adjoint variant.

-A controlled adjoint definition consists of the keyword `Adjoint`, then the keyword `Controlled`, followed either by the keyword `auto` indicating that the Q# compiler should generate a controlled adjoint version of the operation based on the operation’s body, or by `(`, a symbol that will be the name of the variable holding the array of control qubits, `)`, and a statement block that implements the controlled adjoint version of the operation.
+A controlled adjoint definition consists of the keyword `adjoint`, then the keyword `controlled`, followed either by the keyword `auto` indicating that the Q# compiler should generate a controlled adjoint version of the operation based on the operation’s body, or by `(`, a symbol that will be the name of the variable holding the array of control qubits, `)`, and a statement block that implements the controlled adjoint version of the operation.
-Each of the keywords should be followed by a terminating semicolon.

 An operation whose body contains repeat-until-success loops or measurements or that calls another operation that has no controlled adjoint version